I had a chance to finally visit the Wilshire Grand this past January. Really impressive.

 I parked a few blocks away at 5th and Flower (next to the Los Angeles Grand Central Library) and walked over.
 This is looking west.
 The Wilshire Grand is technically the "Wilshire Grand Center" - consisting of both offices (floors 11-29) and the InterContinental Hotel (rest of the building).

-The Wilshire Grand is still a very impressive building.
+That said, there's no question that the Wilshire Grand is a very impressive building.
 Otherwise, why would I be visiting?

 And it's unquestionably Los Angeles' tallest hotel.
 Let's head inside.